 3. Your sleeves / cards can't be marked.
 Marked means a lot of things.
 There's more info below on what to look out for.

 4. Learn how to randomize a deck.
 'Stick your 8 climaxes in at equal intervals and do a five-second overhand shuffle' is not randomizing.
 Looking at the bottom of the deck during the shuffle or cut is not randomizing.
 When you shuffle, you should shuffle well enough that it doesn't matter what you started with.
 To be specific - if you are 'pre setting up' your Waiting Room so you 'shuffle well', you can be called on improper shuffling (which can be taken as a Slow Play issue, if you hold up the game to do pre-sorting), because there is no reason to do that if you are shuffling properly.
 More info on Shuffling below.

-5. You should Pre-register, and pre-fill out a Decklist in pen or typed on a computer (such as with a photo editor).
-However you make it, you are responsible for the decklist you turn in - if it "prints wrong" or the software you use custs off the end of the ID or Quantity, that is your fault.
+5. You should Pre-register to best avoid Round One pre-tournament playoffs, and you should pre-fill out a Decklist in pen or typed on a computer (such as with a photo editor).
+However you make it, you are responsible for the decklist you turn in - if it "prints wrong" or a third-party software you chose to use cuts off the end of the ID or Quantity or puts the wrong Card ID, handing in that deck list makes it your responsibility.
+Look over your decklist, and make sure all Card IDs are correct, before you turn it in.
 The person running your regionals is not allowed to look at your Decklist without the Head Judge's permission.
 Should you win, they will be looking at it to perform a deck check, but they are not allowed to discuss the contents of anyone's deck - as the only people that will have seen it are you, the advisor, and us at HotC.
 Decklists may be made public by HotC after Nationals.